grapa-dev/grapa/docs-src/docs/sys/file.md

 f.set("test.txt", "Hello, World!");
 content = f.get("test.txt");
 /* Returns: 0x48656C6C6F2C20576F726C6421 */
+contentStr = content.str();
+/* Returns: "Hello, World!" */
 ```

-**Note**: File content is returned in hexadecimal format, not plain text.
-To convert to string, you may need to use additional processing.
+**Note**: When reading from filesystem files, Grapa doesn't know the data format, so content is returned in hexadecimal format.
+Use `.str()` to convert to readable string format.
+For database operations where data types are stored, Grapa may return properly typed data.

 ## getfield(name, field)
 Reads structured data from a file or database record.